 As you can see, there are many things to consider when building a nutrition plan to balance women's hormones.
-That's why That Clean Life for Business members now have access to a done-for-you Women’s Hormone Balancing program that incorporates all the elements of a hormone balancing protocol using fun, simple recipes with easy-to-follow instructions.
+That's why That Clean Life members now have access to a done-for-you Women’s Hormone Balancing Program that incorporates all the elements of a hormone balancing protocol using fun, simple recipes with easy-to-follow instructions.

 Our done-for-you Women's Hormone Balancing Diet includes:

 - 7 days of high-nutrient, regularly scheduled meals and snacks.

 - A prep guide to help your clients stay organized and on-track.

 - Key support foods for each of the 4 hormone regulating systems.

 - Daily adaptogens incorporated into delicious recipes your clients will actually love.